zooniverse/front-end-monorepo/docs/arch/adr-33.md

 The target choice ID(s) provided must match the choice IDs in the annotation values exactly for the annotation to be considered a success.
 Any missing target choice or any additional annotation choice will result in failure.

-Feedback for annotation value (choice specific question) answers and multiple annotation values of the same choice is to be determined.
+Feedback for annotation value (choice specific question) answers and multiple annotation values of the same choice will be addressed with additional survey task feedback strategies.

 ## Status